anesepark/website/README.md

+Experimental personal website created during the RedVentures software engineering internship in 2021.
+First used HTML, CSS, JavaScript, then transitioned into using React and SCSS to allow for reusability.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+* This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## How to run:
+If there is a problem with SASS compiling, download node-sass:
+#### `npm install node-sass`

 In the project directory, you can run:

-### `npm start`
+#### `npm start`

-Runs the app in the development mode.\
+This runs the website in developmental mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.